Central Library, Aberdeen

-The Central Library of Aberdeen in Scotland is located on Rosemount Viaduct and is the main library for the city.
+Central Library, Aberdeen is the principal public library for the city of Aberdeen, Scotland.
+It opened in 1892 and is operated by Aberdeen City Council as part of the Aberdeen City Libraries network.

 History

 The library is housed in a category C(S) listed building.
 It cost £10,000 to build and was publicly funded through local campaigning that began in 1889.
 It was opened 5 July 1892 by Andrew Carnegie after he and his wife contributed £2000 to the construction process.
 It is one of a group of three civic buildings - the other two being St Mark's Church & His Majesty's Theatre - known as "Education, Salvation and Damnation."

 Collection

 The library contains large collections of local maps, over 15,000 photographs, birth and death records and a collection of local newspapers.
 Much of the library's stock is held on microfilm.
+The Aberdeen Collection includes material on shipbuilding, fishing, granite, and the oil industry.

+Architecture

+The Central Library was built in the late 19th century using local grey granite.
+It features granite ashlar construction with architectural elements such as arched windows, cornices, and an entrance on Rosemount Viaduct.
+The building has been designated a Category B listed structure since 1967 due to its historical and architectural significance.

+Renovation and modernisation

+The building has undergone updates to accommodate contemporary use while preserving its historical elements.
+A refurbishment in the early 1990s enhanced accessibility and expanded facilities such as the children's library and multimedia areas.
+In 2017, further upgrades introduced new information technology equipment and updated study spaces.